Blood Types: What Do They Mean?

 • What Type of Blood Can A- Patients Receive?

-A negative patients can only receive blood transfusions from donors with A negative or O negative blood — roughly 13 percent of the population.
+A negative patients can only receive blood transfusions from donors with A negative or O negative blood — roughly 13% of the population.
 One major reason why donating whole blood is so important for our A negative donors!

 Not to Bug You, But...